 This information applies to customers using PoliteMail version 4.91+

-There are two ways to log in to PoliteMail with version 4.91+.
+There are two ways to log in to PoliteMail.
 Your IT department will choose the one that best fits your organization's needs upon implementation.
-The two options are Password Authentication, and Single Sign-On options through Azure Active Directory or by establishing a Federated End Point.
+The two options are Password Authentication, and Single Sign-On options through an already established authentication protocol.

 Once PoliteMail is installed, the server connections need to be adjusted.
 This will allow for the most seamless use of the application.

 If you are using Single Sign-On, your IT department will set up your login credentials.

 Logging in With Password Authentication